codecrafters-io/build-your-own-shell/stage_descriptions/quoting-03-yt5.md

 The tester will check if the `echo` command correctly prints the quoted text.

-Next, the tester will send a `cat` command, with the file name parameters consisting of backslashes inside quotes:
+Next, the tester will send a `cat` command, with the file name parameters consisting of backslashes outside quotes:

 ```bash
 $ cat "/tmp/file\\name" "/tmp/file\ name"